DW-Corp/Oxossi/README.md

 -   `django-debreach` for additional protection against BREACH attack
 -   `whitenoise` and `brotlipy` for serving static assets

-## Share your project!

-Several people have leveraged our boilerplate to start spinoffs or to boost their efforts in the challenging pursuit of securing funding.
-Starting with a solid foundation allows you to create more resilient products and focus on what really matters: discovering and delivering value to your customers.
-If you are one of those people, we're eager to help you even more!
-We can spread the word about your project across our social media platforms, giving you access to a broader audience.

-Send us an email at contact@vintasoftware.com telling us a bit more about how our boilerplate helped you boost your project.

 ## Project bootstrap [![main](https://github.com/vintasoftware/django-react-boilerplate/actions/workflows/main.yml/badge.svg)](https://github.com/vintasoftware/django-react-boilerplate/actions/workflows/main.yml) [![Known Vulnerabilities](https://snyk.io/test/github/vintasoftware/django-react-boilerplate/badge.svg)](https://snyk.io/test/github/vintasoftware/django-react-boilerplate)